medialize/ally.js/docs/api/maintain/hidden.md

 This allows an application to make sure no elements *other than the exempted* are exposed to the Accessibility Tree.
 This is necessary when rendering modal dialogs to prevent screen readers from accessing supposedly inert content.

-`ally/maintain/hidden` observes DOM manipulations and automatically hides newly added elements when necessary.
+`ally.maintain.hidden` observes DOM manipulations and automatically hides newly added elements when necessary.

 ## Usage